danielTongu/cs445_spring2025/lab1/README.md

    ```bash
    pip install matplotlib pandas
    ```
-3. Download the `winequality-red.csv` dataset and place it in the same directory as the notebook.
+3. Download the `winequality` dataset and place it in the same directory as the notebook.
 4. Open the Jupyter Notebook:
    ```bash
    jupyter notebook WineQuality_Visualization.ipynb